LIVE

 Mississippi Gun Laws: The Highlights

-TL;DR: Constitutional carry at 18+, optional SFP and E-SFP permits, open carry legal without permit, no magazine or AWB restrictions, no red flag law, Stand Your Ground, strong state preemption.
+TL;DR: Mississippi gun laws allow constitutional carry at 18+, optional SFP and E-SFP permits, open carry legal without permit, no magazine or AWB restrictions, no red flag law, Stand Your Ground, strong state preemption.

 For the official state permit resource, see the Mississippi Department of Public Safety Firearms Permits page.